 Ronto Roasters is a quick-service restaurant inside the Market.
 They serve a variety of unique drinks and food items.

 Ronto Roasters is located in the Black Spire Market right next to Kat Saka’s Kettle.
 If you are coming from the entrance of Batuu the Market is just past the X-wing to the left.
 If you are coming from the Black Spire Outpost area Ronto Roasters is up the stair past the Millennium Falcon.
-To the right is Docking Bay 7 and to the left is Dok-Ondar’s Den of Antiquities.
+To the right is Docking Bay 7 Food and Cargo and to the left is Dok-Ondar’s Den of Antiquities.
 Just past Dok-Ondar’s to the right is Ronto Roasters, at the entrance to the Market.

 Ronto Roasters has a unique atmosphere.
 The look of the restaurant is very make-shift industrial-like most of Black Spire Outpost.
 At the entrance to the quick-service line, there is a large podracing engine that appears to be roasting various Batuuan creatures on a spit.
 There is a droid who has the important job of turning the spit.
 There is an inside eating area as well as a cute outside area that is shared with the Docking Bay 7.
 We chose to eat in the outdoor space.
 There are several booths and hightop stools that are placed at a hightop counter in front of a tree with lanterns hanging down from it.